 Requests for a total withdrawal from a college or courses for one of the above reasons may result in a partial prorated refund of tuition, provided courses have not been completed.
 All decisions made by the college are final.

-Limitation: Never attending is not an allowable refund exception or an excuse of the debt incurred through registration may have a refund processed and returned to the student's DOD branch of service in the following situations.
-Refer to individual colleges for withdrawal and refund processes.
+Limitation: Never attending is not an allowable refund exception or an excuse of the debt incurred through registration

 5. Refund Policy for Department of Defense Tuition Assistance Funds